 1953 Rotomatic Incabloc dial with small “Rotomatic” font and vintage ad featuring the same version

 Image by reficul_x via timezone.com

-The second type of dial does not have any numerical markers, but has big rectangular indices as fifteen minute markers.
-It would also has circle markers for every five minutes instead of numbers.
+The second type of dial does not have any numerical markers but has big rectangular indices as fifteen-minute markers.
+It would also have circle markers for every five minutes instead of numbers.
 This type of dial also has the shape of an arrow for the 12 o’clock mark.

 Rotomatic Incabloc non-numerical dial

 For the Tornek-Rayville, there is only one variation for the dial.
 There are no numerical markers.
 An inverted triangle is on the 12 o’clock mark and rectangular indices are used for the 15 minute marks.
 The markings “Tornek-Rayville US” dominate the upper half of the dial.
 The lower half of the dial has the humidity indicator for the piece.
 Most of the pieces today have faded indicators with a pinkish hue.
 Originally, the indicators had a blue part that would change to pink once moisture seeped into the watch.
 On the bottom part of the dial, there are also the markings “Swiss” and “PM 147” indicating the type of material used for the lume.